goschtl/zope/zope.generic/trunk/src/zope/generic/configuration/README.txt

 ---------------

 Configurations is a container of configuration data.
-Configuration data are defined by an schema which is providing IConfigurationType.
+Configuration data are defined by an schema which is providing IConfiguration.
 The configuration data itself has to provide the schema that is used to reference it.

     >>> from zope.schema import TextLine